-The agreement with IGM provided Medivir with an initial payment of USD 1 million after signing, which was followed by an additional USD 1.5 million in November 2021 when IGM initiated phase I clinical trials with birinapant in combination with its proprietary antibody, IGM-8444, a combination which has shown enhanced antitumor activity preclinically.
+Medivir received a payment of USD 1 million upon signing the agreement, which was followed by an additional USD 1.5 million when IGM in November 2021 initiated clinical Phase I studies in solid cancers with birinapant in combination with its proprietary DR5-agonist antibody IGM-8444.
+In the end of 2022, the fourth dose-escalation cohort in the study was ongoing, and no dose-limiting toxicities were observed to date.

-The terms of the agreement also entitle Medivir to milestone payments up to a total of approximately USD 350 million, given that birinapant is successfully developed and approved, as well as tiered royalties up to mid-teens on net sales.
-A portion of all revenue goes to TetraLogic, but the main part goes to Medivir.
+The terms of the agreement furthermore entitles Medivir to milestone payments up to a total of approximately USD 350 million, given that birinapant is successfully developed and approved, and tiered royalties up to "mid-teens" on net sales.
+A portion of all revenue is shared with Tetralogic, but the main part goes to Medivir.